Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Risk Mitigation Strategies

-Once risks are prioritized, organizations can implement strategies to mitigate them.
-This can involve reducing the likelihood of a risk occurring or minimizing its potential impact.
-Risk mitigation strategies include technical, administrative, and physical controls.
+After prioritizing risks, companies can implement mitigation strategies to manage them.
+This involves either reducing the chances of risks occurring or minimizing their impact if they do.
+These strategies can include technical, administrative, and physical security measures.

 Common Risk Mitigation Tactics:

-• Network Segmentation: Isolate critical systems to prevent the spread of malware or unauthorized access.
+• Network Segmentation: Isolate crucial systems to prevent the spread of malware or unauthorized access.

-• Encryption: Ensure that sensitive data is encrypted both in transit and at rest.
+• Encryption: Make sure sensitive data is encrypted both in transit and at rest.

-• Access Controls: Implement role-based access controls to limit data access to authorized users only.
+• Access Controls: Use role-based access control to limit access to critical data for authorized personnel.

 Risk Mitigation Strategies